siddhantmahalle/birdclef_2023/README.md

 ## Description:

 This repository contains my notebooks and code for the BirdCLEF 2023 challenge.
 The goal of the challenge is to identify bird calls in soundscapes.
-The dataset consists of 5-second recordings from 10,000 locations across the world.
+The dataset consists recordings made in Kenya.
 The recordings are labeled with the species present in the recording.
 The challenge is to identify the species present in the recording.
-The dataset is available on Kaggle: https://www.kaggle.com/c/birdclef-2023/overview
+You can check the competition on  Kaggle: https://www.kaggle.com/c/birdclef-2023/overview

 ## Usage: